 Everything's Included on your Voyage

-All that's included in your Picton Castle trainee fees—your bunk and board, your share of the cost of running and maintaining the ship, port fees and entry fees for the countries we visit, plus, all instruction and training, as well as the costs associated with running and maintaining the ship.
+What's included in your Picton Castle trainee fees?
+Your accommodation & meals (on the ship), port fees and entry fees for the countries we visit, plus, all instruction and training, as well as the costs associated with running and maintaining the ship.